helcioajr/todo-app/README.md

 # todo-app

-A simple todo-app using an Ionic mobile front-end and a NodeJS API (Express+MongoDB) as back-end.
+A simple todo-app using Ionic as a mobile front-end and a NodeJS API as back-end.
+This project is a WIP and is being developed only as a learning product.